markblundeberg/coinsplitter/README.rst

 By using this tool, you can create transactions built on a history involving the new OP_CHECKDATASIGVERIFY.
 Such transactions are impossible to replay on other nodes / chains that do not support this opcode.
+In a secondary mode, you can also create OP_MUL-based splitting, though with some limitations.

 **A detailed usage guide can be found here:** `<doc/coinsplitter_user_guide.md>`_

-For the technically inclined / curious, the primary code additions appear in `this file <gui/qt/coinsplit.py>`_.
+For the technically inclined / curious, the primary code additions appear in `this file <gui/qt/coinsplit.py>`_ and `this file <gui/qt/coinsplitmul.py>`_.

 *Standard instructions for Electron Cash (the base software) follow:*